 This section will take you on a tour around the island starting with English Harbour and finishing up with one of the island's best 'hurricane holes', Indian Creek.
-In addition to what is listed here there are numerous beaches and coves which make ideal and often quiet anchorages.
 Studying a detailed chart is advised before entering some of these anchorages.

 English Harbour is the home of Nelson’s Dockyard as well as Galleon Beach in Freeman’s Bay.
 The holding in Freeman’s Bay is good but can be a bit uncomfortable when the wind shifts to the south.
 Tuck in behind the reef if there is space.
 There is good snorkelling off the reef and several nearby small beaches provide good barbecue sites.
 Be careful not to anchor in the fairway which is marked with channel buoys although, in high winds, these have a habit of breaking free.
 Also worth a visit is Fort Berkeley, at the entrance to English Harbour, and the numerous trails through the National Park many of which enjoy superb views.
 The trails are maintained by the Royal Naval Tot Club of Antigua & Barbuda and well walked by tourists.